compulim/template-create-react-app/README.md

 # `create-react-app` on GitHub Actions

 Set up a new repo and run `create-react-app` via GitHub Actions.
+Also deploy to GitHub Pages on every commit to `main`.

 ## How to run